Buildings

 The cleaning of campus is a major task that involves large crews across many units.
 All crews have distinguished themselves by pursuing industry-recognized green cleaning practices.
 Dining operations also pursued green cleaning in order to certify both of our large dining halls as Green Restaurants.

-Green Cleaning includes using less-harmful cleaning chemicals that are safer for workers and occupants, and reduce harmful wastes in our air and water.
+Green cleaning includes using less-harmful cleaning chemicals that are safer for workers and occupants, and reduce harmful wastes in our air and water.
 They also include using materials that conserve water and use less supplies, and using supplies made from recycled and renewable materials.
 Green cleaning also includes checks for sanitation to ensure quality, instilling habits in our cleaning staff that are invaluable in responding to challenges like disease outbreaks.